A support theorem for Hilbert schemes of planar curves: Introduction

 Theorem \ref{thm:support} is inspired by the support theorem of B. C. Ng\^o \cite{N}, and is a consequence of it when $d > 2g-2$.
-Nonetheless our proofs -- we give two -- do not logically depend on his work.
+Nonetheless our proofs -- we give two -- do not logically depend on his work, and rely on the deformation theory results in \cite{S}; in particular, the analogue of the crucial "$\delta-$ regularity" assumption in \cite{N}, is automatically satisfied in our case once the total space $\mathcal{C}^{[d]}$ is smooth, see Corollary \ref{cor:codim}.

 {\bf Acknowledgements.} Corollary \ref{cor:perverse} was conjectured during a discussion between the authors and Lothar G\"ottsche.
-We are indebted to Zhiwei Yun for the suggestion that the induction procedure of Section \ref{sec:versal} be categorified.
+We are indebted to Zhiwei Yun for the suggestion that the induction procedure of Section \ref{sec:versal} be categorified and for suggesting the statement of Proposition \ref{prop:pervind}.
 We also thank Davesh Maulik, Alexei Oblomkov, and Richard Thomas for enlightening conversations, and Sam Gunningham and Ben Webster for helpful comments (on MathOverflow) on Proposition \ref{prop:weights}.
 A different approach to the main theorem can be found in the work of Davesh Maulik and Zhiwei Yun \cite{MY}, who deduce it, under additional hypotheses but in arbitrary characteristic, from the support theorem of Ng\^o.

 {\bf Conventions.} We follow \cite{BBD} in declaring $\fF \in \mathrm{D}^b_c(X)$ perverse when $\dim \mathrm{Supp} \hH^i(\fF) \le -i$, and the same holds for the Verdier dual.
 That is, if $X$ is smooth and $n$ dimensional, $\CC[n]$ is perverse.
 In arguments of a topological nature, we omit Tate twists.
 As mentioned at the outset, all curves are integral and have singularities of embedding dimension 2.
 All families of curves will enjoy a smooth base.
-For a curve $C$, we write $\delta(C)$ for the difference between its arithmetic and geometric genera, which we term the {\em cogenus}.
+For a curve $C$, we denote by $\overline{C}$ its normalization, and write $\delta(C)$ for the difference between its arithmetic and geometric genera, which we term the {\em cogenus}: $ \delta(C)=p_a(C)-p_a(\overline{C})$.